Jomarie-C/quiz_generator/README.md

-This repository was made to accomplish the given task in OOP.
+This repository was created to accomplish a given task in Object-Oriented Programming (OOP).
-- The program in this repository is all about a quiz generator, it is performing the given task wherein the program needs a combination of question, choices, and the correct answer.
+- The program in this repository is a quiz generator designed to ask a combination of questions, choices, and correct answers.
-- The program also has distinct features that manage questions and save all of the user's input.
+- It also includes distinct features for managing questions and saving all user input.

-In summary, this program is an example of practical program that is often used to help students in their upcoming test or exam.
-The program has a combination of complex and basic strategy to make it more reliable.
+In summary, this program serves as a practical example commonly used to help students prepare for upcoming tests or exams.
+It combines both basic and complex strategies to make it more reliable.